wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. <a href="#CustomizeTerminal">Customize the Terminal environment for your productivity</a>.

 1. Switch to the CloudAcademy.com page and scroll down to the list of commands.
 If you customized alias k:

+   Using the alias setup above, ensure you can see master and nodes:

    <pre>k get nodes</pre>